amasare/dpd-plugin-fitness-function/README.md

     * [Buildkite Plugin Linter](https://github.com/buildkite-plugins/buildkite-plugin-linter/)

 2. [Shellcheck](https://github.com/koalaman/shellcheck)
-3. Plugin has [tests](https://github.com/buildkite-plugins/buildkite-plugin-tester) in its `tests` directory and they all pass successfully
+3. Tests
+    * The plugin should have tests in a `tests` directory for each command.
+They will be assesed with the [Buildkite Plugin Tester](https://github.com/buildkite-plugins/buildkite-plugin-tester)

-### Release:
+#### Release:
 You will need to hit the "Request Release" button in the Buildkite pipeline to input release details such as the version number (using [semver](https://semver.org/)) and any associated release notes.
 The version number will be used to create a git tag that is then pushed to github from the pipeline.

+You can create a Github Release from the tagged commit through the Github UI but that is not necessary as Buildkite will respect a tag as a valid version of a plugin.
+Your contribution is welcomed to [automate creating actual Github releases](https://help.github.com/en/github/administering-a-repository/creating-releases) through the pipeline.

 ## Example